 Bakke Miso

 Bakke has a slightly bitter taste when left raw, so the key to enjoying it is to carefully remove the bitterness.
 After cutting off the base and removing the brown outer leaves, boil it in plenty of salted water.
 After boiling, put it in water to cool, and then drain with kitchen paper to achieve just the right bitterness

-Bakke changes color quickly, so use it immediately if you are cooking with it.
-If you want to store it, drain it, put it in a ziplock bag, and freeze it.
-It will stay fresh for about a year.
+Because butterbur discolors quickly, use it immediately when cooking.
+If you want to store it,drain off the excess water and freeze it in a resealable bag; it will stay fresh for about a year.

+Bakke Miso